changkon/Pluripartite/README.md

 --------

   Can be toggled on and off with the download icon.
 This is located next to open media file icon.
+  Will prompt the user to select a folder they want to save the file into.
   Will check if the URL is a valid file with a remote media file.
   If it is not valid, it will not execute download.
   If it is valid, it will ask the user to check that it is open source.
     Abort if not open source.
 	  If open source, commence download.
 	A bar showing progress will appear with the download percentage.
   Should you cancel the download, you can resume it later if you put the same link to the one you cancelled the download on.
 	If the file exists locally, you will be asked if you want to override the current file or resume the download.